iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/configure-a-project.md

 The **Columns** setting was earlier called **Tracking scope** or **Mandatory columns** and behaved slightly differently.
 Iterative Studio would always import up to 200 columns.
-This means that if you selected only 5 columns, Iterative Studio would still import another 195 columns, unless your repository did not have so many columns.
+This meant that if you selected only 5 columns, Iterative Studio would still import another 195 columns, unless your repository did not have so many columns.
 This behavior is now obsolete, and only selected columns are imported.